univention/office365/doc/README-code.md

 │                 │            │                  │
 └─────────────────┘            └──────────────────┘
 ```
+When the listener receives an event from the UCS LDAP side for an action, it receives
+the dn of the object, the data of the object before the operation, the data of the object
+after the operation and the action.
+This data of the old and the new object comes as a dictionary.
+This dictionary of string keys and bytes values is the processed by the UDM wrapper to get
+the representation of the object in a UDM class.
+The underlying LDAP reference is
+also kept as an attribute of the new UDM class.

+These classes are a higher level abstraction of the objects in the LDAP layer.

+* UDMOfficeUser
+* UDMOfficeGroup

+The functionality of this two objects have being extended to take care of the information related with the Microsoft connections/information
+of each object.

 * Usage of UDM objects
 * Implemented classes
 * Main methods
 * Examples of usage of the classes

+#### Classes

+#### Usage examples

 ### Microsoft
+[//]: # (TODO: Check links)
+To synchronize an on-premises AD with Azure AD, "Azure AD Connect" can be used (https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect/).
+There is also a big C# library for communication for MS Azure.
+Since this non of this is not an option, we'll use the Azure Graph API.

+[//]: # (TODO: Check links)
+The API is a moving target, but has stable versions that can be used explicitly.
+We're currently using Version 1.6 of the REST API (see https://msdn.microsoft.com/en-us/Library/Azure/Ad/Graph/api/api-catalog).

+While developing this wrapper around the Microsoft Graph API the thinking of keeping it as
+independent as possible from the UCS LDAP side was taken into account.
+This way the `univention.office365.microsoft`
+module could be used as an independent module to operate over the Microsoft Graph API.

 ```
                                         ┌─────┐